Bagonzo/Coding_Challenges/README.md

 🐍 I have used Python, but feel free to use whichever Programming Language you like.

-📁 The description of each challenge can be found within their respective files.
+📁 The description of each challenge can be found within their respective folders.

-🤔 Along with the description comes my version of the solution.
-At least I THINK they're the solutions.
+🤔 Along with the description, comes my version of the solution.
+At least I THINK they are the solutions.

 ## List of challenges